 The Australian’s national crime correspondent, David Murray, joined the “unofficial” search party and in December 2019, the podcast was born.

-Now, a year since Hayez disappeared, Murray (via The Australian) has revealed that police have “secretly conducted new searches around Cape Byron Lighthouse”.
+A year since Hayez disappeared, Murray (via The Australian) has revealed that police have “secretly conducted new searches around Cape Byron Lighthouse”.

 On May 6, the crime reporter said that a renewed search effort was focusing on some of Hayez’s missing personal effects including his mobile phone.